How to Get Certified Papers for Your Dog Without Initial Documents

 The Microchip Solution and Costs

 Microchipping is like giving your pet a permanent ID card.
 It’s a tiny chipโ€”smaller than a grain of riceโ€”implanted under your pet’s skin.
 This chip holds a unique number that links back to all your contact details.
-If your pet gets lost and someone finds them, the microchip can be scanned at shelters or veterinary clinics so they can contact you.
+If your pet gets lost and someone finds it, the microchip can be scanned at shelters or veterinary clinics so they can contact you.

 Now, let’s talk about the cost.
 Microchipping usually costs around $50, depending on where you go and what kind of chip is used.